sathyalog/redux-explained/README.md

     - If mapStateToProps argument is specified, the new component will subscribe to Redux store updates.
 This means that any time the store is updated, mapStateToProps will be called.
 The results of mapStateToProps must be a plain object, which will be merged into the component’s props.

     - With mapDispatchToProps every action creator wrapped into a dispatch call so they may be invoked directly, will be merged into the component’s props.

+    With React Redux, your components never access the store directly - connect does it for you.
+React Redux gives you two ways to let components dispatch actions:

+    - By default, a connected component receives props.dispatch and can dispatch actions itself.
+    - connect can accept an argument called mapDispatchToProps, which lets you create functions that dispatch when called, and pass those functions as props to your component.

+    if you define your own mapDispatchToProps, the connected component will no longer receive dispatch.
+And also you can Pass Down Action Dispatching Logic to ( Unconnected ) Child Components.
+For more refer this https://react-redux.js.org/using-react-redux/connect-mapdispatch.

 3. Middleware - Redux middleware solves different problems than Express or Koa middleware, but in a conceptually similar way.
 It provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.
 People use Redux middleware for *logging, crash reporting, talking to an asynchronous API, routing,* and more.
 4. Pure Functions(Reducer) -